-Book a small group tour to get the best hands-on experience in visiting this amazing castle.
+Book your skip-the-line tickets in advance to maximize your time exploring.
+Or book a small group tour with transportation to get the best experience in visiting this amazing castle.

 See Related: Traditional French Dishes to Try

-This champagne region is a must-see for its rich cultural history that’s over two millennia old and three UNESCO World Heritage Sites.
+The Champagne region of France is a must-see to experience its rich cultural history and to see the three UNESCO World Heritage Sites.

-- Train – The quickest way to get to Reims is by train.
-You can catch the train from Gare de Est station in Paris and arrive at the Champagne-Ardenne station in Reims.
-The high-speed train can get you there in 45 minutes.
+- Train – The quickest way to get to Reims is by train, which takes 45 minutes.
+You can catch the train from the Gare de Est station in Paris and arrive at the Champagne-Ardenne station in Reims.

 - Guided tour – For the full Reims experience, consider taking a guided tour.
 This gives you access to an array of local attractions and a tour guide who can impart some knowledge on your favorite champagne.

-- Car – if you choose to drive to Reims, make sure to avoid the rush hour.
-A road trip can take 2 hours from Paris to Reims.
+- Car – If you choose to drive to Reims, make sure to avoid the rush hour.
+A road trip can take 2 hours from Paris to Reims, or longer with traffic.

-Travel back in time on your day trip to the beautiful city of Giverny.
-This quaint town is a haven for art lovers because it is the home of the world-renowned artist, Monet.
+Another one of our favorite destinations near Paris is the city of Giverny.
+This quaint town is a haven for art lovers because it is the home of the world-renowned artist Claude Monet.

-A tour of the city will take you across the beautiful gardens, the Japanese bridge, and the Musee des Impressionnismes which is a tribute to Monet and includes some of his best pieces.
+A tour of Giverny will take you through Monet’s gardens and house, which includes visits to the locations of Monet’s famous paintings, including the gardens and the Japanese bridge.
+While in the city, you can also go to the Musee des Impressionnismes (Impressionist Museum), a tribute to Monet that includes some of his best pieces.
 You can even visit Monet’s house and Monet’s gardens.

-If you are looking to splurge on a luxury meal during your visit to Giverny, make a stop at Le Jardin des Plumes, a Michelin star restaurant.
+If you are looking to splurge on a luxury meal during your visit to Giverny, make a stop at Le Jardin des Plumes, a lovely Michelin-star restaurant.

 Giverny is 75 km from Paris.
 You can take the train to Giverny via Vernon.